vnnvanhuong/chatbot_rivescript_gui/README.md

 # Chatbot GUI in Java with RiveScript
-This module is an example gui to comunicate with a backend for chatbot via REST
+This module is an example gui to communicate with a backend for chatbot via REST

 ## Used tools and technologies
 - Oracle JDK 1.8